The Most Important Things to Remember for Building Quiet Authority

 This feeling comes from confusing branding with talking a lot in real-time.
 You are thinking of the noisy, performative way of getting noticed.

-Smart visibility isn't a performance; it’s about organization.
-When you focus on creating clear "Proof Records" (like good reports or guides), you let your work do the talking.
-Your real personality stays the same, but your "Automatic Authority System" handles the social showing-off for you.
+Smart visibility isn’t a performance; it’s about organization.
+When you focus on creating clear proof records (good reports, guides, project summaries), you let your work do the talking.
+Your real personality stays the same, but your visibility system handles the showing-off for you.

 This is a false choice.
 Your job is to get work done, and also to make sure that work is seen.
 If you finish a big project but don’t document it, it’s like it never existed for the company.